Outsidetheboxgames/3DS-Game-Maker/README.md

 Download and Install DevkitPro: https://devkitpro.org/wiki/Getting_Started

-Download Godot game engine 4.0 SPECIFICLY: https://godotengine.org/download/windows/
+Download any Godot game engine build above 4.2: https://godotengine.org/download/windows/

 Download this Repository and extract it somewhere safe.
 (The project will create a folder called '3DSProjects' in the root of the drive it is contained in.
 (C:/, D:/, E:/ or F:/ etc...) or the one that is specified in the 'drive letter' editbox while running the project before creating the folder using the 'Compile Game' button.)